Ninšar: Character

 Ninšar was associated with meat, and was often described as the "butcher of Ekur," as already attested in texts from the reign of Shulgi.
 An even earlier text from Lagash from the reign of Urukagina calls her the "butcher of Ningirsu."
 She could also be referred to with the epithet "she who makes the food good."
 She is also attested in the role of a divine housekeeper.
 An Early Dynastic text refers to her as an artisan or carpenter (nagar).
 In various documents, she appears in enumerations of the courtiers of Enlil, with the sequence of Ninimma, Ennugi, Kusu, Ninšar, Ninkasi and Ninmada occurring in at least two sources, An = Anum and the so-called Canonical Temple List.

 Her husband was the god Erragal, who like her was associated with knives.
 He is sparsely attested, and while he was likely distinct in origin from the better known Erra, not much else is possible to determine about him with certainty based on available documents.
 He might have been associated with the destruction caused by storms.

 Worship

 In the Early Dynastic period, Ninšar was worshiped in multiple cities, for example Nippur and Shuruppak.
-Her main cult center in that period was AB.NAGAR.
+The Zame Hymns refer to AB.NAGAR as her cult center.
 She also had a temple in the state of Lagash built by Uruinimgina, most likely in Girsu.

 Evidence for the worship of Ninšar is also available from Umma from the Ur III period.
 In the same period Shulgi built a temple dedicated to her in Ur.